KGrajek02/AI-Hands-Proposal/README.md

 I'm not a full-time AI engineer — I'm a thinker, a builder, a future designer.
 This repo is part of my learning and visibility journey.

-This is where ideas and systems meet creativity and structure.

 ---